fbpx

 GVT will allow you to build muscle and get stronger, but focusing on too few exercises and only doing sets of 10 reps can lead to boredom and possibly contribute to overuse injuries.

-Volume with GVT
+Volume With GVT

 German Volume Training prescribes 10 sets of 10 reps on compound exercises, and each workout includes four movements paired in two supersets.
 You must train three times every five days, which gives you two days to recover.

-High volume training is primarily suitable for developing muscle mass, but it can also work for strength gains.
+High-volume training is primarily suitable for developing muscle mass, but it can also work for strength gains.

 The reason is that GVT features compound exercises, and doing ten sets gives you a lot of necessary practice to develop your lifting skills and improve neuromuscular efficiency.
 GVT is most beneficial for people eating a high-calorie diet and aiming to gain body weight.